BoraOzkoc/BoraOzkoc/README.md

 ## Hi there 👋 I'm Bora

-### Ambitious iOS Developer with a Game Developer Background.
+### Ambitious Software Engineer with a Game Developer Background.

 ### Here are some of the games that I made: